 We remove content used to sell or buy regulated goods, such as drugs, alcohol, tobacco, firearms and other hazardous materials.

 Regulated goods are products that can cause harm to the owner or people around them when used incorrectly.
-Many countries have rules and regulations that apply to these types of products.
+Many countries have rules and regulations that apply to these types of product.

-To keep you and our community safe, we don’t allow the private selling or buying of regulated goods such as drugs, alcohol, tobacco and guns.
+To keep you and our community safe, we don’t allow the private selling or buying of regulated goods such as drugs, alcohol, tobacco and guns, or the sale of products from endangered species.
 If this sort of activity is reported to us, we’ll remove the content and may suspend the account owner.

 To respect the rights of people on and off Pinterest, please: